PatrykRudzinski/raspberry/README.md

 * in terminal
     * npm i
     * npm start
+* go to _localhost:3002_ in browser

-### during logging proper email and password is displayed in console
+> during logging proper email and password is displayed in console